mile-adders/wheel-me-up/README.md

 ```

 ---------------------------------
-### API endpoints Tests
+### API Endpoint Tests

-  Here is an example of a test for an API Endpoint
+Here is an example of a test for an API Endpoint:

 ```
 let users = {